Student Code of Conduct and Community Standards

 Upon receiving the determination of the administrative review, the student will receive written notice describing the conduct alleged.
 It will articulate the Code of Conduct provision that such conduct violates, the determination of the student’s responsibility, and any sanctions imposed.

-College administration reserves the right to determine appropriate sanctions to be imposed upon a student for any violation of the Student Code of Conduct.
+University administration reserves the right to determine appropriate sanctions to be imposed upon a student for any violation of the Student Code of Conduct.
 The sanctions explained in the following section may be cumulative, and no sanction needs to be exhausted before any other sanction may be imposed.
 Sanctions may be determined based on a past disciplinary record, the severity of behavior, the impact upon the community, any combination of these considerations, or other relevant factors.
 Sanctions may be tailored to specific situations.

 Note: The disciplinary process for sexual misconduct violations has certain features that are relevant only to the Sexual Misconduct Policy.
 Unless stated otherwise, those features do not apply to the Disciplinary Process described above.